Jair Bolsonaro: Ineligibility, charges of coup planning, conviction and return to federal custody

 In late March 2024 The New York Times released footage from internal security cameras in the Hungarian embassy in Brasília showing Bolsonaro and his aides and bodyguards entering the building on 12 February and leaving the place on 14 February.
 This happened after his Brazilian and Italian passports were confiscated, and Bolsonaro was prohibited from leaving the country due to an investigation about an alleged plot to carry out a military coup.
 Bolsonaro was welcomed by Hungarian ambassador to Brazil Miklós Halmai who reportedly sent the embassy's local employees a message to work from home during those dates.

 Following the report, the Supreme Court gave Bolsonaro a 48-hour deadline to explain his stay in the embassy, and the Federal Police announced it was opening an investigation into the incident; which could have been viewed as an attempt to escape justice via diplomatic asylum, since embassies are typically considered inviolable and host countries cannot enforce their law inside them without permission.
 Media commentators and people on social media speculated this hypothesis was likely to be true citing Bolsonaro and Hungarian prime minister Viktor Orbán are both right-wing populist politicians who share a personal friendship, and Hungary's previous granting of asylum to the sanctioned former Macedonian prime minister Nikola Gruevski.
 Additionally, the Ministry of Foreign Affairs summoned Halmai to give explanations about Bolsonaro's two-night stay in the embassy.

-On 19 March 2024 the Federal Police formally accused Bolsanaro of fraud on his COVID-19 vaccine records.
+On 19 March 2024 the Federal Police formally accused Bolsonaro of fraud on his COVID-19 vaccine records.
 In November 2024 he and 36 others were formally charged with plotting a coup d'état, violent abolition of the democratic rule of law, and criminal organisation.
 In February 2025 Bolsonaro and 33 others were formally charged with plotting to assassinate Lula da Silva and Supreme Court Justice Alexandre de Moraes.
 On 26 March the Supreme Federal Court ordered Bolsonaro and seven of his associates to stand trial over the charges.

 On 21 November 2024 the Federal Police indicted Bolsonaro and 36 other people related to Bolsonaro's defeat in the 2022 presidential elections.
 He is alleged to have known of a plot to assassinate his successor, Luiz Inácio Lula da Silva, and to overturn the election result.

 The trial against Bolsonaro and 80 other officials began in Brasília on 19 May 2025.